Graduation Requirements for 2007 Freshmen & Future Classes

 - Seniors must have a 3.45 overall GPA and a 3.45 honors GPA to graduate with Honors

 Progression Requirements to Remain in Honors

 Students must take a minimum of one Honors course every two semesters.
 Students who have two sequential semesters with no Honors courses are unlikely to be able to complete the University Honors requirements and will be dropped from the Program.
-Requests for a waiver of this requirement must be made in writing to the Director.
+Requests for a waiver of this requirement must be made in writing to the Honors College Dean.

 Honors students are also expected to maintain high academic standards.
 To remain in good standing with the Honors College, students must maintain GPA requirements as noted above.

 The GPAs of all Honors students are checked at the end of each academic year in May/ June.
 Students who do not meet the GPA requirement for their last completed year will be on probation for the following semester and will be notified by email of their probationary status.
 Students on Honors probation have one semester to remediate their GPA.
 Students on Honors probation, or close to being on Honors probation, are encouraged to meet with their Honors advisor as soon as possible to discuss their academic performance to date and to plan how to improve their GPA.

 Students who are on Honors probation may register for Honors classes for the next semester, but they will lose their seat in any HON courses for the next semester if their GPA is not at the appropriate level by the end of the probationary semester.
 Students who are on probation during the Spring semester may NOT apply to return to Summit Hall, as their Honors status for Fall will not be known until May.